-Frame 1: Grip.
-Use the False Grip.
-Grip the rings slightly higher up, with the ring making a line from the bottom of the thumb, across the hand, and to where your wrist begins.
+- Grip.
+Use the false grip.
+Grip the ringes slightly higher up, with the ring making a line from the bottom of the thumb, across the hand, and to where your wrist begins.

-Frame 3: Transition from Pull to Push.
+- Transition from pull to push.
 Keep yourself tight at the top of the pull and keep shoulders above hands.
 Do a strong pull as high as possible, then lean forward at the top to get into the right position.
-Keeping elbows close to your sides, lift chest up as you prepare to push up to the top position.
+Keeping elbows close in to your sides, lift chest up as you prepare to push up to the top position.

-Frame 4: Push.
-Keep an upright posture and visualize your body moving as a solid unit as you push up to the top position, rolling you thumbs outward and locking your elbows out at the top.
+- Push.
+Keep an upright posture and visualize your body moving as a solid unit as you push up to the top position, rolling your thumbs outward and locking your elbows out at the top.